© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 New Moat Castle Mound is a scheduled monument protected by Cadw under reference PE241.
 View the official record →

-New Moat Castle Mound is a motte and bailey castle of Norman date, likely established in the twelfth century as part of the Anglo-Norman settlement and fortification of Pembrokeshire.
+New Moat Castle Mound is a motte and bailey castle sited in Pembrokeshire, Wales, dating to the Norman period of medieval Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE241.

 New Moat Castle Mound dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 New Moat Castle Mound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE241.